Tutoriels Backend

 It allows us to compile our application.

-Without going into details here is how it works.
+Without going into details, here is how it works.

 Running this command will create a dist directory.